- What is the Commission and when do they meet?

 Student, University of Virginia School of Law

-Katharine Janes is a junior at the University of Notre Dame, where she maintains a 3.984 GPA in the Glynn Family Honors Program.
-She is a double major in Economics and Political Science.
-During her time at Notre Dame, Katharine has served as a vice president of the Community Alliance to Serve Hispanics, where she tutors English to non-native speakers; research assistant with the Notre Dame Institute for Advanced Study; co-leader of a work group of the International Development Research Council; member of the Reilly Student Committee with the Office of Undergraduate Admissions; and secretary of her a cappella group, Halftime.
-She has also interned with the U.S. Department of State, the U.S. Senate, and a nongovernmental organization in Ecuador.
+Katharine Janes is a first-year student at the University of Virginia School of Law.
+She graduated in 2018 from the University of Notre Dame, where she majored in Political Science and graduated summa cum laude.
+During her time at Notre Dame, Katharine served as a vice president of the Community Alliance to Serve Hispanics, where she tutored English to non-native speakers; research assistant with the Notre Dame Institute for Advanced Study; member of the Reilly Student Committee with the Office of Undergraduate Admissions; and co-president of her a cappella group, Halftime.
+She interned with the South Bend Public Defender, the U.S. Department of State, the U.S. Senate, and a nongovernmental organization in Ecuador.
 While in high school at Sacred Heart Academy in Mount Pleasant, Michigan (where she graduated as valedictorian), Katharine was president of the Youth Advisory Committee at the Mount Pleasant Area Community Foundation, board member of the LEAGUE Michigan Commission at the Michigan Nonprofit Association, co-chair of the Michigan Community Foundations' Youth Project Committee at the Council of Michigan Foundations, and co-founder of a school-wide anti-bullying organization called Students for Students.
-She has recorded over 1,500 hours of community service during her high school and college years.
+She has recorded over 2,500 hours of community service over the past eight years.
 Katharine has been an MCSC member since 2013.